onsi/ginkgo/docs/MIGRATING_TO_V2.md

 })
 ```

-#### Offset Decoration
+#### Offset Decorator
-The `Offset(uint)` decoration allows the user to change the stack-frame offset used to compute the location of the test node.
+The `Offset(uint)` decorator allows the user to change the stack-frame offset used to compute the location of the test node.
 This is useful when building shared test behaviors.
 For example:

 ```go
 SharedBehaviorIt := func() {